Equality and Diversity

 We support our zero tolerance approach to all forms of discrimination with a number of networks to help staff speak up on any issues.
 Colleagues considering the impact of their service on the diverse groups of people we serve can also consult with these groups.

-- Lesbian, Gay, Bisexual and Trans (group promoting equality in sexual orientation, open to all staff who are lesbian, gay, bisexual, heterosexual or transgender (LGBT)).
+- Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual (LGBTQIA+) (group promoting equality in sexual orientation, open to all staff who identify with the LGBTQIA+ community, as well as allies).

 - Staffability (a network for disabled staff promoting disability equality and challenging stigma).

 - Carers (the carers network has merged with the Staffability network since 2019)

 For more information, please email email@example.com.